deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](charts/charts_27_0.png "🔼 Figure C.4: Randomly sampled examples from LLAVA-NEXT-FORMAT with a temperature setting of 1.0, evaluated on the same test case in ChartQA, show that after training on 450 format-aligned data, the model is able to follow the CoT prompt by verbalizing the thought process and providing a short answer.")

-> 🔼 The chart displays a bar graph showing the long-term price index of various food commodities from 1850 to 2015, with each bar representing a different food item and its length proportional to the price index value.
+> 🔼 The chart displays a bar graph showing the long-term price index of various food commodities from 1850 to 2015, measured relative to real prices in 1900, with each bar representing a different food item.
 > <details>
 > <summary>read the caption</summary>
 > Figure C.4: Randomly sampled examples from LLAVA-NEXT-FORMAT with a temperature setting of 1.0, evaluated on the same test case in ChartQA, show that after training on 450 format-aligned data, the model is able to follow the CoT prompt by verbalizing the thought process and providing a short answer.